-Information on complaints should be kept for no longer than 6 years, in line with the organisation's Data Protection Policy.
+Information on complaints will be kept for no longer than 6 years, in line with the organisation's Data Protection Policy.

-YMCA DLG is required to share a summary of complaints to some external agencies, e.g. as part of an external accreditation such as ISO 9001:2015, where a funder requires statistics on complaints received or for Ofsted registration purposes.
+YMCA DLGmaybe required to share a summary of complaints to some external agencies, e.g. as part of an external quality accreditation such Trusted Charity Standard, where a funder requires statistics on complaints received or for Ofsted registration purposes.
 Summaries will be brief, and non-identifying and taken from the Complaints Register.